|Position:||Academic Strategic Lead|

 Duties and Responsibilities

 Margaret Downie is a Senior Lecturer and Postgraduate Programme Manager for Law courses.
-She is the Course Leader for the PG Certificate in Mediation.
-She is a qualified solicitor and has a wide range of experience of private practice, in particular in the employment area, tribunal work and civil litigation.
+She is Director for Resources Law School.
+She was a solicitor in Aberdeen and Glasgow for over 15 years and has a wide range of experience of private practice, in particular in the employment area, tribunal work and civil litigation.
 She continues to do consultancy work